 Mascoutin Valley State Trail: Ripon to Berlin (West)

-The western section of the Mascoutin Valley State Trail travels 11.1 miles from Ripon to Berlin.
-There are no facilities at the trailhead in Ripon.
-It begins on the northern edge of the city on the east side of County Road E (Eureka Street).
+The Mascoutine Valley State Trail begins in Ripon on the east side of County Highway E (Eureka Street).
+There are no facilities there.
 Parking is available at Elizabeth Murray Park.
 When starting from there, bike east on Murray Street and around the corner to the north.
 Turn right (east) on Sunset Avenue, then left (north) on Eureka Street to the start of the trail on the right side of the road (east side).
 It is 0.3 mile from the Elizabeth Murray Park to Eureka Street, and another 0.2 mile on Eureka Street to the start of the trail.

-The obscure trail begins on County Road E (Eureka Street) next to a family residence.
+The obscure trail begins on County Highway E (Eureka Street) next to a family residence.
 It heads east for a short distance and turns north by a large factory.
 One mile from its origin, a trailhead is located at the trail’s intersection with Locust Road.
 A picnic shelter and benches are found there.
-This trailhead is reached by car from County Road E north of Ripon.
+This trailhead is reached by car from County Highway E north of Ripon.
 Turn right (east)) on Locust Road, and drive a short distance to the parking lot.

 The trail continues north next to County Highway E. After 2.1 miles, at the junction with Tri-County Road, it passes into Winnebago County from Fond du Lac County.
 Despite being near the busy county road, the trail remains secluded in a corridor of trees and bushes.

 Back on the trail and heading north, Rush Lake appears off in the distance to the east.
-Vistas of the marshy lake appear amidst clearings in the tree-lined trail for nearly 3 miles.
-This lake is over 2700 acres, with a maximum depth of only 5 feet.
+Vistas of the marshy lake appear amidst clearings in the tree-lined trail for nearly three miles.
+This lake is over 2700 acres, with a maximum depth of only five feet.
 It is part of the largest prairie pothole marsh found east of the Mississippi River.
 The low wetlands provide magnificent views of vegetation and waterfowl, especially in autumn.

 The community of Rush Lake sits on the west side of the trail.
 A bicycle self-service station, picnic tables, and park benches are found there.
 Parking is available on a grassy lot.
 Because the Mascoutin Valley State Trail is open to horseback riding in Winnebago and Fond du Lac Counties, horse trailers frequently park in this lot on weekends.
 To reach the Rush Lake trailhead by car, turn east on Loop Road at its intersection with County Roads E and V. Drive a short distance to the parking area.

-After Rush Lake, the trail turns northwest and crosses County Road E. It heads downhill into the Prellwitz/Hein Glacial Habitat Restoration Area.
+After Rush Lake, the trail turns northwest and crosses County Highway E. It heads downhill into the Prellwitz/Hein Glacial Habitat Restoration Area.
 This area, along with others in Columbia, Dodge, Fond du Lac, and Winnebago Counties, were created to restore and maintain habitat for waterfowl, pheasants, and songbirds.
 The trail traverses a causeway through a series of ponds and marshes where waterfowl are seen.
 An interpretative sign, picnic table, and park bench lure bicyclists into pausing to enjoy the scenery.

 Heading up out of the wetlands and crossing Meadow Brook Road, the trail passes through Koro Railroad Prairie State Natural Area.
 This stretch of prairie along the trail contains many species of native plants and grasses.
 In the past, the historic railroad line preserved the prairie due to frequent fires sparked by locomotives.